-A New Jersey Criminal Defense Attorney Representing Individuals Seeking Post-Conviction Relief in Haddonfield
+A Haddonfield Criminal Defense Attorney Representing Individuals Seeking Post-Conviction Relief

 New Jersey criminal defense attorney Matthew Portella works with defendants who believe they have been wrongfully convicted to help them get the justice they deserve.
 With 25 years of experience, he knows the law and how to navigate the legal process and can help you understand your options.
 If you would like to schedule a free consultation and case evaluation, call us at (856) 310-9800 or contact us online.

 It’s important to understand that a post-conviction relief application is not the same as an appeal.
 Generally speaking, appeals pertain to matters of the law — either the law was incorrectly interpreted or misapplied in your case.
 Post-conviction relief applications, on the other hand, argue that you have the state has violated your rights under either the New Jersey state constitution or the United States Constitution.

 Another difference is that you have to file an appeal almost immediately after your conviction.
 For a post-conviction relief application, you generally have up to five years to file from the date the court sentenced you.

 Despite the fact that you are claiming a constitutional violation of your rights has occurred, you do not file your post-conviction relief application with an appeal court or in a federal court.
 Instead, you file your application with the trial court that heard your original case, and the same judge may even decide the fate of your application.